billwparker/Census-API/readme.md

 * Get education level as a percentage at a latitude/longitude in a census tract.
 Example:
 /api/v1.0/education?lat=[Latuditude]&lon=[Longitude]

+* Get gender as a percentage at a latitude/longitude in a census tract.
+Example:
+/api/v1.0/gender?lat=[Latuditude]&lon=[Longitude]

+* Get average age at a latitude/longitude in a census tract.
+Example:
+/api/v1.0/age?lat=[Latuditude]&lon=[Longitude]

+* Get healthcare coverage (overall, medicare, medicaid, tricare) as percentages at a latitude/longitude in a census tract.
+Example:
+/api/v1.0/insurance?lat=[Latuditude]&lon=[Longitude]

 * Gets the summary at a latitude/longitude in a census tract.
 Example: